webandras/docker-wordpress/README.md

 - Import database: `bin/mysql-import`
 - Export database: `bin/mysql-dump`

-All sql files should be put into `src/db` folder.
+All sql files should be put into the `db` folder.

 Note: Auto-importing db dump is currently disabled.
 In docker-compose.yml, this is commented out:
-`../src/db:/docker-entrypoint-initdb.d # where to find the db dump data`
+`./db:/docker-entrypoint-initdb.d # where to find the db dump data`

+It is a better idea to use the `bin/mysql-import` script instead.

-Make sure to replace urls in data tables (like https://example.com -> http://localhost:8000).
+Make sure to replace urls in data tables (like https://example.com -> https://example.local).
 The easiest way is to use the wp-cli:

 ```shell
 bin/bash